pacoito123/LC_BozorosTweaks/README.md

     - Only vanilla sound effects are played at the moment, but custom goofy sound effects could be added in the future.
   - Clown Giants' health amount now matches the same value as regular Forest Giants (`38 HP`, if not modified by another mod).
   - Company Cruiser is no longer able to instantly kill Clown Giants at any speed, and a minimum velocity is required (same requirement as regular Forest Giants).
+- Adjustments to colliders on top of tents:
+  - Removed additional colliders on top of circular tents, since they've already got a mesh collider component.
+  - Made colliders on top of rectangular tents a lot more reasonably sized.
+    - Allows for Jetpack use and Cruiser aerial maneuvers without crashing into invisible walls.

 ## Planned Features